FAQs

 What is the tuition?

-Tuition and fees are posted on OSGP’s website.
+Tuition and fees are posted on OSOP’s website.
 Payment plan options are located on TCNJ’s Office of Student Accounts website.
 Every month, TCNJ’s Office of Student Accounts emails invoices to students’ TCNJ email addresses.

 Please consult TCNJ’s billing calendar for important dates and deadlines.
 Tuition MUST be received before class commences.
 Questions about tuition and tuition payment can be emailed directly to the Office of Student Accounts at stuaccts@tcnj.edu.